rate-nl/ISO/readme.md

 - **Need-to-Know:** Restrict sensitive data access.
 - **Role-Based Access Control (RBAC):** Assign permissions based on job roles.
 - **Separation of Duties:** Divide security-sensitive responsibilities.
+- **Web Filtering and Internet Access:** Access to external websites is managed at the network level by our building provider (GHG).
+GHG implements and maintains web filtering controls to block access to malicious and inappropriate websites for all tenants.

 ## 4. User Access Management